 With higher attention to detail and a willingness to try new ideas, a custom home builder can help you create a truly eco-friendly home that's cheaper to run.

-Building your dream home is a huge undertaking so it's important to be able to work closely with your building team.
+Building your dream home is a huge undertaking, so it's important to be able to work closely with your building team.
 You just won't get that unless you're working with a custom home builder.

 At A Class Building and Construction, we pride ourselves on our exemplary customer service.
 We offer a 100% satisfaction guarantee because we're committed to delivering premium homes for our clients.
-With more than 45 years of combined experience in the Illawarra and Wollongong region, you can rest assured when you work with us, you're getting the best.
+With more than 45 years of combined experience in the Illawarra and Wollongong region, you can rest assured that when you work with us, you're getting the best.
 Ready to bring your dream home to life?
 Call us today on 0414 183 503 to start your custom home journey.

-Volume homes are delivered cheaply as the same designs are replicated so the design costs can be split over many homes.
-Building materials are purchased in bulk and volume builders get discounts from suppliers.
+Volume homes are delivered cheaply as the same designs are replicated, so the design costs can be split over many homes.
+Building materials are purchased in bulk, and volume builders get discounts from suppliers.
 However, by building many homes at once, your volume builder won't be able to achieve the same level of attention to detail as a custom home builder who's dealing with fewer homes.

 If you want to make fewer decisions about your home design, have ideal site conditions and a limited budget, a project home may suit your needs.
 But if you want control over your design, a higher-quality home and comprehensive after-service support, a custom home builder is the way to go.